OpenKH/OpenKh/docs/kh2/file/type/seb.md

 | 12     | uint16 | Sound ID Number
 | 16     | string | Filepath to SCD in objects remastered folder.

-On PC, Offset 12 Sound ID Number must be a unique ID.
-If it is not a unique ID, the SCD will not load, and will instead load the last SCD with the same ID.
+Offset 12 must be a unique ID.
+If it is not a unique ID, the SCD will not load and will instead load the last SCD with the same ID.